Doll's House 201

 Dissertation Title: “A Mixed Methods Study of Critical Colleagueship as Sustainable Support for Elementary Mathematics Leaders”

 A former elementary and middle school teacher Sara Donaldson co-coordinates Wheaton’s Early Childhood and Elementary Education program.
-She advises early childhood and elementary education licensure candidates and teaches courses in special education and science and mathematics instructional methods.
+She advises early childhood and elementary education licensure candidates and teaches courses in special education, mathematics content, and science and mathematics instructional methods.

 - Special Education: PreK-12 (ED 251)